The things I love most about travelling aren’t the beautiful places I’ve visited, the amazing food or the gorgeous hot weather. No.

 You’re in a community room with around a hundred Jewish people, all different ages, all from various walks of life.
 From families with permanent residency in Chiang Mai to the backpackers and holidaymakers from all over the world.
 A beautiful blend of accents all in one room, coming together for one special evening.

-I sat down with the four girls and we listened to passages being read out aloud by the rabbi, before songs were sung by all.
+I sat down with the four girls and we listened to passages being read out aloud by the rabbi.
+This was followed by songs which were sung by all.
 After around an hour we sat down for dinner.
 Bread and wine was blessed in front of us and then we were given the first course of our meal.
 A variety of traditional Jewish salads, followed by more singing, a vegetable soup, a shot of whiskey, more singing, storytelling by the rabbi, a main course meal and more singing.
 Despite not being able to understand a word of Hebrew it was a really interesting evening.

 The whole point of Shabbat is to set aside our daily concerns, our work, our problems and instead spend time with our loved ones, friends, family and community.

 In a connected world where we never switch off, where we live from one notification to the next, where we go out for dinner and double-tap the pictures on our tiny screens instead of looking up and actually speaking to the person sitting opposite us.
 From taking our phone out of our bags to turn the screen on just to find out what time it is, instead of looking at our wrist which would probably have been much quicker, and saved all of 3 minutes looking for our phone – we’ve turned into this digitally-obsessed generation that never switches off.
 And I’ve just realised, I HATE IT!

 Yes I’m probably guilty of all of the above, but after living and travelling without a phone for nearly 14 days, and then going along to Shabbat with the girls, I’ve learnt that things aren’t important.
 People are.
 And from now on, I’m going to make more time for people.